atreyasha/dotfiles/develop.md

     2.  emacs

-        1.  migrate to lightweight and lean personal emacs configuration which would be optimized with time
+        1.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> this might help circumvent many bugs encountered

-        2.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort
+        2.  consider running emacs as a service to have everything synchronized in one run

-        3.  consider running emacs as a service to have everything synchronized in one run
+        3.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort

     3.  i3